unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/01_overview.md

 The **S3** File Store lets you wrap AWS S3 buckets to an APISpark File Store.
 You are then free to expose these files via web APIs.

-For more information jump to our [AWS S3 example section](apispark/guide/store/aws "AWS S3 example section") tutorial.
+For more information jump to our [AWS S3 example](apispark/guide/store/wrappers/aws "AWS S3 example section") page.